ysharplanguage/FastJsonParser/README.md

     * Note: [fathers.json.txt](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/TestData/fathers.json.txt) was generated using this nifty online helper:
         * http://experiments.mennovanslooten.nl/2010/mockjson/tryit.html

 The latter, "fathers" test, is the one with the results that intrigued me the most the very first few times I ran it - and it still does.
-However, I haven't taken the time yet to do more serious profiling to fully explain these timing differences that I didn't expect to be ***that significant***.
-They are also interesting to notice, when comparing JSON.NET vs. ServiceStack.
+However, I haven't taken the time yet to do more serious profiling to fully explain these timing differences that I didn't expect to be *that significant*.

+They are also interesting to notice, if only when comparing JSON.NET vs. ServiceStack.

 ***"Huge JSON" test***